 Payroll is inherently a volume business.
 Profitability depends on processing as many clients as possible efficiently without sacrificing accuracy or compliance.
 As client counts grow, the administrative burden scales proportionally: more data to collect, more communications to send, more deadlines to track, and more inquiries to manage.

 Hiring additional payroll processors for every increment of growth adds fixed costs that compress margins.
-Virtual assistants provide a way to scale administrative capacity without the overhead of full employment-allowing payroll companies to grow their client base faster than their cost structure.
+Virtual assistants provide a way to scale administrative capacity without the overhead of full employment - allowing payroll companies to grow their client base faster than their cost structure.
+This is the same principle that drives VA adoption in related fields like bookkeeping and accounting firm operations.

 Client Retention Through Better Communication